rabiulislam-xyz/python-django-course/python/class-4/README.md

 ```
 ## task
 -  Write a short program that prints the numbers 1 to 10 using a for loop.
 Then write an equivalent program that prints the numbers 1 to 10 using a while loop.
+- What is the difference between break and continue?